One of the most politically fraught investigations in recent U.S. history is over.

 The special counsel’s full conclusions have not yet been released, though his team has already disclosed many details publicly in court filings.
 Now, it’s up to Barr to decide how much if any of the report will become public.
 He told senior members of Congress Friday that he was considering how much to disclose.

-18 months (or 567 days): the amount of time that has elapsed since Mueller took on the job.
+The amount of time that has elapsed since Mueller took on the job.
 Deputy Attorney General Rod Rosenstein appointed Mueller, a former FBI director, to oversee the investigation on May 17, 2017.
-Right now, the probe is shorter than all other special investigations in modern history, such as the Iran-Contra, Watergate and Whitewater investigations, which extended into at least 4 years.
+The probe did not last as long as other special investigations in modern history, such as the Iran-Contra, Watergate and Whitewater investigations, which extended into at least 4 years.

 - Michael Cohen, former vice president of the Trump Organization and Trump’s former personal attorney.
-Cohen pleaded guilty to lying to Congress last week.
+Cohen pleaded guilty to lying to Congress in November.
 He also pleaded guilty to tax fraud and campaign finance charges in a separate court case.

 - Michael Flynn, former national security adviser.
 Flynn pleaded guilty to lying to the FBI.

 - Paul Manafort, former Trump campaign chairman.
 Manafort pleaded guilty to financial and tax crimes as well as to foreign lobbying charges.
 Last month, the judge presiding over his case in Washington ruled that Manafort lied to the special counsel’s team, even though he had agreed to cooperate with their investigation.

 - Rick Gates, former Trump campaign deputy chairman.
 Gates pleaded guilty to a conspiracy charge related to financial crimes and to lying to FBI investigators.

 - George Papadopoulos, former campaign adviser.
 Papadopoulos pleaded guilty to lying to the FBI.